dotnet/docs-maui/docs/user-interface/controls/border.md

 - <xref:Microsoft.Maui.Controls.Shapes.Polygon>, followed by a collection of x- and y-coordinate pairs.
 For example, `Polygon 40 10, 70 80, 10 50`.
 - <xref:Microsoft.Maui.Controls.Shapes.Polyline>, followed by a collection x- and y-coordinate pairs.
 For example, `Polyline 0,0 10,30 15,0 18,60 23,30 35,30 40,0 43,60 48,30 100,30`.
 - <xref:Microsoft.Maui.Controls.Shapes.Rectangle>
-- `RoundRectangle`, optionally followed by a corner radius.
+- <xref:Microsoft.Maui.Controls.Shapes.RoundRectangle>, optionally followed by a corner radius.
 For example, `RoundRectangle 40` or `RoundRectangle 40,0,0,40`.

 > [!IMPORTANT]
 > While <xref:Microsoft.Maui.Controls.Shapes.Line> is a valid `string` value for the `StrokeShape` property, its use is not supported.